 She didn’t see the irony in her statement

-Host of Comedy Central’s The Daily Show, Trevor Noah, had criticized Lahren for her previous statements, especially those regarding Kaepernick and Black Lives Matter.
+The host of Comedy Central’s The Daily Show, Trevor Noah, had criticized Lahren for her previous statements, especially those regarding Kaepernick and Black Lives Matter.
 So he invited her onto his show to talk things out.

 Lahren spent the interview avoiding Noah’s question, but it was one of her first comments that really stuck out.
 When asked if she considers herself a conservative, Lahren replied paradoxically, “I mean, [I’m] a millennial, so I don’t really like labels.”